New York Cerebral Palsy Lawyer

 - Every case is different.
 We can provide the legal guidance you need.

-Contact us to discuss your concerns in confidence.
+Contact us to discuss your concerns in confidence at 212-869-3500.
 Our New York City birth injury lawyers represent injured clients on a contingency fee basis, which means you will not pay legal fees unless we recover compensation for you and your family.
 Serving New York State, Connecticut, and New Jersey.

 VERDICTS & SETTLEMENTS

 Multi-Million Dollar Settlement - Client Injured In A High-speed Head-on Collision

 Widow brought a wrongful death suit against a doctor after botched surgery of her husband.

 Major Jury Verdict for Woman Paralyzed when Neurologist fails to Diagnose

 Infant was brain damaged at birth due to the failure of a doctor to perform a c-section.

 A wife and mother of three was paralyzed as a result of a faulty car roof design.